What Is a CLUE Report and Why Does It Matter?

 |---|---|---|

 Under the Fair and Accurate Credit Transactions Act (FACTA), you are entitled to one free copy of your CLUE report every 12 months.
-The report is issued by LexisNexis Risk Solutions, and there are three ways to request it:
+LexisNexis calls this a FACT Act Disclosure Report, and there are three ways to request it:

 3 Ways to Request Your CLUE Report

-After submitting your request online or by phone, you'll receive a letter via U.S. Mail containing a PIN and a URL to access your encrypted report.
-LexisNexis is required to provide your free report within 15 days of your request.
-Checking your own report does not affect your insurance scores or credit.
+After submitting your request online or by phone, you'll receive a letter via U.S. Mail containing instructions and a personalized link to access your report online.
+Under the FCRA, LexisNexis must provide your free report within 15 days of receiving your request, and checking your own report does not affect your insurance scores or credit.
+If you don't receive the mailed letter within about 10 days, call the LexisNexis Consumer Center at 1-888-497-0011 to follow up.

 How to Dispute Errors on Your CLUE Report

-Errors on your CLUE report — such as claims that don't belong to you, incorrect loss amounts, or outdated information — can unfairly drive up your premiums.
-Here's how to dispute them:
+Errors on your CLUE report, such as claims that don't belong to you, incorrect loss amounts, or outdated information, can unfairly drive up your premiums.
+Under the Fair Credit Reporting Act (FCRA), LexisNexis must conduct a free reasonable investigation of your dispute, generally within 30 days (or up to 45 days in certain circumstances), and correct or delete any inaccurate information.
+Here's how to dispute errors:

-- Gather documentation — claim letters, settlement records, or correspondence from your insurer
+- Gather documentation including claim denial letters, settlement records, payment records, or correspondence from your insurer

-- File your dispute in writing, explaining the error and attaching supporting documents
+- File your dispute in writing by mail (certified with return receipt is strongly recommended) explaining the exact error and attaching copies (not originals) of supporting documents

-- Follow up with your insurer if they contributed incorrect data to the report
+- Follow up with your insurer if they contributed incorrect data, since the "furnisher" is also legally required to correct the error and notify all reporting agencies

-- Add a consumer statement if your dispute isn't resolved — this note will appear on all future versions of your report
+- Add a consumer statement (up to 100 words) if your dispute isn't resolved, so your explanation appears on all future versions of your report

 Checking the CLUE Report Before Buying a Home